MakeSchool-Tutorials/SquareBird-Clone-Swift5/P05-Generating-Obstacles/content.md

         columnPointer = 0
         currentScheme = schemes.getRandomScheme()
       }
-      let child = copy.childNode(withName: "spawnBlock-\(row)") as!
+      // copy the node that represents the row we are currently working on let child = copy.childNode(withName: "spawnBlock-\(row)") as!
 SKSpriteNode
-      if currentScheme[row][pointer] == 1 {
+      // if spot in the scheme is == 1 then we modify it else we remove it. if currentScheme[row][pointer] == 1 {
-        child.color = UIColor.random
+        // make it  random color to add variety child.color = UIColor.random
         child.colorBlendFactor = 0.7
-        child.position = scene.convert(child.position, to: scene)
+        // convert the position from it's parent space to the scene space. child.position = scene.convert(child.position, to: scene)
         let scenePos = scene.convertPoint(fromView: copy.position)
-        child.position.x = scenePos.x + child.size.width
+        // move the x to the location of its parent child.position.x = scenePos.x + child.size.width
+        // edit the physicsBody properties
         child.physicsBody?.categoryBitMask = PhysicsCategory.Obstacle
         child.physicsBody?.collisionBitMask = PhysicsCategory.Player | PhysicsCategory.Obstacle
-        column.append(child.copy() as!
+        // add a copy to the column array column.append(child.copy() as!
 SKSpriteNode)
       } else {
         child.removeFromParent()